 The highest quality of the ingredients translates into excellent original creations.
 You can choose the menu a la carte or a tasting with a sample of several dishes for 90 euro.

-At La Torricella in Testaccio area you can find traditional fish-based dishes such as spaghetti with clams, fish soup, grilled prawns, fish in the oven, as well as several meat options and pizza.
+At La Torricella in the Testaccio area, you can find traditional fish-based dishes such as spaghetti with clams, fish soup, grilled prawns, fish in the oven, as well as several meat options and pizza.

-An affordable restaurant not far from the city centre in a nice neighbourhood close to the great Mercato Testaccio.
+An affordable restaurant not far from the city center in a nice neighborhood close to the great Mercato Testaccio.